achandramdl/stellaris_neohuman_mod/README.md

 This works are owned by achandramdl, all the gamearts and graphic designs created by achandramdl.

 Changelog
-  Version 0.1
+  >Version 0.1
-  *adds a custom for human species's flag.
+  > - adds a custom for human species's flag.